By Tom Barlow, dealnews contributor

 What's a fun-loving person to do for recreation and relaxation when the golf course is a desert, bicycling is a death march, and the tennis court is a patch of hell?
 When the summer heats up, nothing is better than spending some time on the water.
-Flat-water kayaking (where you don't have to worry about being dumped into swirling water by a nasty rapid) can be invigorating, relaxing, and cooling.
+Flat-water kayaking (where you don't have to worry about being dumped into swirling water by a nasty rapid) can be invigorating, relaxing, and refreshing.
 And thanks to some special deals we've located on the necessary gear, you can try your hand at the sport at a discount.

-Find the Perfect Kayak
+Finding the Perfect Kayak

 We also recently found a deal on the pictured 44-lb.
-Old Town Vapor 10-Foot Kayak ($379.99 with free shipping, a low by $20), which features a 325 lbs. capacity, comfort flex adjustable padded seat, adjustable foot braces, molded in paddle rest, and cockpit tray with cup holder.
+Old Town Vapor 10-Foot Kayak ($379.99 with free shipping, a low by $116), which features a 325 lbs. capacity, comfort flex adjustable padded seat, adjustable foot braces, molded in paddle rest, and cockpit tray with cup holder.

 Set Your Sights on the Proper Accessories

-Personal Flotation DeviceThere's no denying that kayaking is best enjoyed from the surface of the water, and your personal flotation device is designed to keep your body bob-bob-bobbing along in the event that you have a close encounter of the wet kind.
-REI offers the vest-style MTI Current PFD ($55.93 with free shipping, $19 off), which weighs only 1.5 lbs.
-It's made of water-shedding polyester, and it's cut to fit either sex.
+There's no denying that kayaking is best enjoyed from the surface of the water, and a personal flotation device is designed to keep your body in such a fashion in the event that you have a close encounter of the wet kind.
+The vest-style MTI Current Personal Flotation Device ($55.73 with free shipping, $19 off) weighs only 1.5 lbs and is made of water-shedding polyester cut to fit either sex.
 For the fashion conscious, it's available in both Red (pictured) and Turquoise.

-The Deck CaddyOne thing you'll find as you begin paddling is that there isn't necessarily a particularly convenient place to keep the stuff you might need at hand; sure, you have the waterproof stuff safely stowed away, but what if you want to quickly grab something, like snacks, a GPS unit, sunscreen, map, or water bottle?
-For this, you'll want a deck caddy, which is a fabric harness that attaches to the deck of your kayak, within an arm's reach.
+One thing you'll find as you begin paddling is that there isn't necessarily a particularly convenient place to keep the stuff you might need at hand; sure, you have the waterproof stuff safely stowed away, but what if you want to quickly grab a snack, the GPS, some sunscreen, a map, or a drink of water?
+For this, you'll want a deck caddy, which is a fabric harness that attaches to the deck of your kayak.

-These one-time expenses can lead to many, many hours of fun and relaxation, regardless of the heat.
+These one-time kayak expenses can lead to many, many hours of fun and relaxation, regardless of the heat.
 Even so, it's easy to love the summer when you're able to spend it on the water.